joncombe/docker-nginx-letsencrypt-setup/README.md

 1. Firstly, the `certbot renew` command tells Certbot to attempt to renew your certificates.
 If your current certificates are sufficiently close to expiry, it will update them with new ones.

    Unfortunately, this alone is not enough.
-We also need Nginx to `reload` it's configuration so it can begin serving the new certificates instead of the old ones.
+We also need Nginx to `reload` its configuration so it can begin serving the new certificates instead of the old ones.

-   Ideally we'd use the Certbot `--post-hook` here, which runs a command or script after a successful renewal, but this isn't straightforward as we would need for our Certbot container to communicate directly with our Nginx container.
+   Ideally, we'd use the Certbot `--post-hook` here, which runs a command or script after a successful renewal, but this isn't straightforward as we would need for our Certbot container to communicate directly with our Nginx container.
 Yes, it can be done, but I specifically wanted this project to be _as simple as possible_ and so I have chosen not to do it that way at this time.
 Instead...

 2. The second command requests nginx `reload` itself at 5-past-midnight every night.
 This isn't elegant but it works: each time Nginx reloads, it will use the newest certificates it has available.
 There is no downtime when `reload` is called.